$\text{L}^2$ solutions for cubic NLS equation with fractional elliptic/hyperbolic operators on $\mathbb{R}\times\mathbb{T}$ and $\mathbb{R}^2$: Introduction

 \section{Introduction}

-We consider the Cauchy problem associated to the cubic nonlinear Schr\"odinger equation (NLS) on cylinder with fractional derivatives in the periodic direction.
-More precisely, we will study the initial value problem (IVP):
+We consider the Initial Value Problem (IVP) associated with the cubic non\-linear Schr\"odinger equation (3-NLS) on cylinder $\R\times \T$ with higher fractional derivatives in the periodic direction.
+More precisely, we will study the IVP: